Mountbatten-Windsor: Current use

-The British monarchy asserted that the name Mountbatten-Windsor should be used by members of the royal family who do not have a surname, when a surname is required.
-For example, Anne, Princess Royal and her brother (then HRH Prince) Andrew, children of Queen Elizabeth II, used the surname Mountbatten-Windsor in official marriage registry entries in 1973 and 1986 respectively.
+The British monarchy asserted that the name Mountbatten-Windsor should be used by members of the royal family when a surname is required.
+For example, Anne, Princess Royal and her brother (then HRH Prince) Andrew, children of Queen Elizabeth II, used the surname Mountbatten-Windsor in official marriage registry entries in 1973 and 1986, respectively.
 Likewise, William, Prince of Wales, used the name when filing a French lawsuit related to the topless pictures of his wife published by the French magazine Closer.

 At the time of the 1960 declaration, palace officials claimed in private communications that it created a 'hidden' surname that would emerge several generations later when some of Queen Elizabeth II's descendants became further removed from the throne.
 On the wedding of Prince Edward and Sophie Rhys-Jones in 1999, the Queen decided, with their agreement, that any of their future children should not be styled His or Her Royal Highness.
 Consequently, the birth of their daughter in 2003 marked the first emergence of the Mountbatten-Windsor surname (hyphenated).
 Their daughter was named Louise Alice Elizabeth Mary Mountbatten-Windsor, and she goes by the title of Lady Louise Mountbatten-Windsor.

 Mountbatten-Windsor as a surname differs from the official name of the British royal family, which remains the House of Windsor.
 In accordance with law and custom in the English-speaking world, the surname Mountbatten-Windsor belongs to all male-line descendants of Queen Elizabeth II and Prince Philip, and can be used by them if and when a surname is needed.
 In contrast, male-line descendants of King George V, the first monarch of the House of Windsor, use Windsor as their surname in cases where a surname is needed if they are not direct descendants of Queen Elizabeth II and Prince Philip, as for example Lady Davina Windsor and Lady Marina Windsor, respectively descended from George V's sons Prince Henry, Duke of Gloucester and Prince George, Duke of Kent.
 (George V's other sons have no male-line descendants: King George VI had only daughters while King Edward VIII had no issue and Prince John died young and was unmarried.)
 After the House of Saxe-Coburg and Gotha was renamed Windsor, other descendants of Queen Victoria and Prince Albert could also use the name Windsor, as for example, Alastair Arthur Windsor, 2nd Duke of Connaught and Strathearn, grandson of their son Prince Arthur, Duke of Connaught and Strathearn.
-None do so today, however, because the only male line (apart from the descendants of King George V) is through Charles Edward, Duke of Saxe-Coburg and Gotha, whose descendants use the surname Saxe-Coburg and Gotha (English) or von Sachsen-Coburg und Gotha (German).
+None do so today, however, because the only extant male line (apart from the descendants of King George V) is through Charles Edward, Duke of Saxe-Coburg and Gotha, whose descendants use the surname Saxe-Coburg and Gotha (English) or von Sachsen-Coburg und Gotha (German).